About the Program

 These courses are typically part of the core curriculum at most universities.
 Young Scholars learn how to manage the workload and the responsibilities of college-level study.
 During the program, Young Scholars have access to the program director and college advisors who assist them in resolving problems or responding to other questions.

 The Young Scholars Program’s small size allows Young Scholars to interact with students from many schools by sharing courses and attending program events.
-On Orientation Day, students receive a tour of campus, the student body card (ACCESS card), books, and lunch with summer session staff.
-ACCESS cards allow group meals or exercise breaks during the program.
+During orientation, students tour the campus, obtain a student ID card (ACCESS card), purchase textbooks, meet and mingle with fellow Young Scholars, and have lunch with Summer Sessions staff.

 Transportation & Housing